 Providers must make certain promises or certifications to use the money for lawful purposes.
 Provider Relief funds are subject to certain terms and do not need to be repaid to the Government if the healthcare provider meets certain conditions.
 The U.S. Department of Health & Human Services also calls this “loan forgiveness.”

 The Department of Justice has said that it anticipates there will be wrongful spending of money under the CARES Act Provider Relief Program administered by the United States Department of Health and Human Services (HHS).

-If you are aware of any of these fraud schemes, for example, the Department of Justice may be interested in speaking with you.
+If you are aware of any of these COVID-19 fraud schemes, for example, the Department of Justice may be interested in speaking with you:

-- Providers who use the money for medically unnecessary services or unreasonable services
+- Providers using the money for medically unnecessary services or unreasonable services

-- Providers who use the money for worthless services, meaning services that were substandard, or dangerous, or caused or could have caused harm or death to patients
+- Providers using the money for worthless services, meaning services that were substandard, dangerous, or which caused or could have caused harm or death to patients

-- Providers who do not use the money for expenses or lost revenues attributable to coronavirus
+- Providers using the money for expenses or lost revenues that are not attributable to coronavirus

-- Providers who use the money to pay for services for which they were already reimbursed
+- Providers using the money to pay for services for which they were already reimbursed

-- Providers who use the money to offer illegal inducements to others to use their services, meaning the money was used to pay kickbacks
+- Providers using the money to offer illegal inducements to others to use their services, meaning the money was used to pay kickbacks

 - Manufacturers of medical and surgical devices and instruments